 We will have to collect the necessary documentation to prepare a complete application for the company formation in Poland.
 Upon registration, the Limited Liability Company in the organization will become a regular LLC.
 It also acquires legal personality.
 The estimated time for establishing a Limited Liability Company in Poland is 3-8 weeks.
 This starts from concluding the articles of the association until the entry to the register.

 Below you may find a standarized step-by-step description of the company formation in Poland procedure.
 As it may differ on a case to case basis please treat the example as a simplified scheme aimed at giving you an idea on stages of company formation.

 Stage 1 – Sign the agreement (or articles of association) of a limited liability company

 The shareholders or the legal representatives of the shareholders sign the company’s statute.
 This needs to be done before the Polish notary public as the form of a notarial deed is required for the agreement to be legally binding.

 Stage 2 – Deposit the share capital of Polish company

-The amount of money which will cover the share capital of the company shall be deposited to the company’s bank account or in cash.
-If the in-kind contributions were mentioned in the articles of incorporation they should be transferred (attributed) to the company’s ownership.
+The amount of money which will cover the share capital of the company must be deposited to the company’s bank account or in cash.
+You should transfer to the company all the in-kind contributions mentioned in the articles of incorporation.

 Stage 3 – Appoint a management board

-The company needs to have legal representatives in order to be operational and even to get registered.
-The body which is eligible for the representation of Polish Limited Liability Company is the management board consisting of at least one member.
+The company needs to have legal representatives to be operational and even to get registered.
+The body authorized to represent a Polish Limited Liability Company is the management board.
+It consists of at least one member.
 Please keep in mind that:

 - there are no requirements nor limitations as per the nationality of the board member